Alarm clock: History

 From the 14th century, some clock towers in Western Europe were also capable of chiming at a fixed time every day; the earliest of these was described by the Florentine writer Dante Alighieri in 1319.
 The most famous original striking clock tower still standing is possibly the one in St Mark's Clocktower in St Mark's Square, Venice.
 The St Mark's Clock was assembled in 1493, by the famous clockmaker Gian Carlo Rainieri from Reggio Emilia, where his father Gian Paolo Rainieri had already constructed another famous device in 1481.
 In 1497, Simone Campanato moulded the great bell (h.
 1,56 m., diameter m.
 1,27), which was put on the top of the tower where it was alternatively beaten by the Due Mori (Two Moors), two bronze statues (h.
 2,60) handling a hammer.

 User-settable mechanical alarm clocks date back at least to 15th-century Europe.
 These early alarm clocks had a ring of holes in the clock dial and were set by placing a pin in the appropriate hole.

 The first American alarm clock was created in 1787 by Levi Hutchins in Concord, New Hampshire.
-This device he made only for himself however, and it only rang at 4 am, in order to wake him for his job.
+This device he made only for himself, however, and it only rang at 4 am, to wake him for his job.
 The French inventor Antoine Redier was the first to patent an adjustable mechanical alarm clock, in 1847.

 Alarm clocks, like almost all other consumer goods in the United States, ceased production in the spring of 1942, as the factories which made them were converted over to war work during World War II, but they were one of the first consumer items to resume manufacture for civilian use, in November 1944.
 By that time, a critical shortage of alarm clocks had developed due to older clocks wearing out or breaking down.
 Workers were late for, or missed completely, their scheduled shifts in jobs critical to the war effort.
 In a pooling arrangement overseen by the Office of Price Administration, several clock companies were allowed to start producing new clocks, some of which were continuations of pre-war designs, and some of which were new designs, thus becoming among the first "postwar" consumer goods to be made, before the war had even ended.
 The price of these "emergency" clocks was, however, still strictly regulated by the Office of Price Administration.